jjhelmus/nmrglue/doc/source/examples/apod_viewer_2win.rst

 In this application users can examine graphically the apodization windows produced by the various window functions supported by NMRPipe.
-In this example the canvas in which the apodization windows are drawn and the location to input the apodization parameter are contained in two seperate same window.
+In this example the canvas in which the apodization windows are drawn and the location to input the apodization parameter are contained in two separate same window.
 The :ref:`apod_viewer_1win` example has the canvas and input area in a single window.